chienvh/QuartzScheduler.Net_Windows-Services/README.md

 minutes 01 /minutes //For example, after 1 min the job will start again

+seconds 05 /seconds //For example, after 5 secs the job will start again

 + Start: Set the date and time to start the job in the 1st time